How To Involve Stakeholders In Selecting Enterprise Software

-Let’s take a quick look at a few key strategies for ensuring that any enterprise software solutions meet your organization’s needs—and have the full support of relevant stakeholders.
+Let’s take a quick look at a few key strategies for ensuring that proposed enterprise software solutions meet your organization’s needs—and have the full support of relevant stakeholders.

 Identify Stakeholders Early

 From the moment you recognize the need for a software solution and start defining what you’re looking for in a product, consider whose job this software will impact.

 Is there a manager who will rely on the software for critical reports?
 Which teams will be knee-deep in the program on a day-to-day basis?
 Consider potential user groups, and identify representatives from each to aid in defining requirements and selecting the appropriate software solution.

 As you determine who should have a role in the decision process, also consider what role they should play.
 In project management, roles inside any collaboration are often defined with the acronym RACI, which can be applied to selecting a software solution:

 Recommenders take an active role in the software selection process; they will do the research and come back with a specific proposal.